anmol2x/anmol2x/README.md

 "- 🔭 I’m currently working on": "Second year university project --- Java and Kali Linux course on Udemy",

-"- 🌱 I’m currently learning": "Java, MySQL, Kotlin and Kali Linux",
+"- 🌱 I’m currently learning": "Java, MySQL and Kali Linux",

-"- 👯 I’m looking to collaborate on": "Python, Java and Kotlin related projects",
+"- 👯 I’m looking to collaborate on": "Python, Java related projects",

 "- 🤔 I’m looking for help with": "Anything related to what I am currently learning 😅",